Insmire/Pewlett_Hackard_Analysis/README.md

 - Position titles of current employees per position title across all departments born between 1952 through 1955 that are entering retirement age,

-- Amount of current employees per position title across all departments born between 1952 through 1955 that are reaching retirement age, and
+- Number of current employees per position title across all departments born between 1952 through 1955 that are reaching retirement age, and

 - Current employees born in 1965 who are eligible for a mentorship program to train new hires once employees retire.